Case Studies

 TKE Building / Gensler

-Largest LED Wall in North America · LEED Gold · American Architecture Award · AGC First Place
+Tallest LED Wall in North America 2022 · LEED Gold · American Architecture Award · AGC First Place

 Experience Snapshot

-Audience + Setting Building occupants + public passersby, corporate HQ exterior (Atlanta)
+Audience + Setting Building occupants + Atlanta residents, corporate HQ exterior (Atlanta)

-Intent Dynamic LED facade that responds to building activity and time of day
+Intent Dynamic LED facade that responds to building activity, syncs with lighting, changes for time of day, and can be easily customized by the building staff.

-Core Mechanic Elevator position API drives real-time generative visuals on the LED wall
+Core Mechanic Content scheduling system synced to Lighting-Elevator position API drives real-time generative visuals on the building

-Journey Approach building → see ambient content → patterns shift as elevators move → sunset dims the wall
+Journey Approach building → see content shift for time of day, for holiday, and for events → sunset dims the wall and lighting is synced to video

-Constraints 24/7 with zero-downtime failover, remote-only management, non-technical staff
+Constraints 24/7 with zero-downtime failover, High profile public facing, remote-only management, non-technical staff

 Duration Permanent installation